How to Create Product Attributes That Sell

 Pattern Input uses expressions to validate the content field to match a predefined format

-5. Create category-level attributes
+5. Create Category-Level Attributes

 When working with large numbers of SKUs, you can’t fail to notice that products that belong to the same group or category will share attributes (but not the values of those attributes).